 In terms of new functionality, the solution requires a new capability for multiple temporary identifiers to indicate its support for receiving, handling, and storing multiple temporary identifiers at a time.
 The AIoT device may also indicate how many identities it can receive at a given time, where this may be based on memory or resources in the device.
 The UE may determine the number of identifiers which it can receive based on several factors, e.g. the total available memory in the UE, the length or size of the identifier, a combination of available resources, etc. Furthermore, the network then may determine to allocate a number N of temporary identities to a UE based on the capability indication provided by the UE and other factors.
 The transmission of the set of identities should occur using a secured message.

 6.X.2 Procedures

+6.X.2.1 Temporary Reusable ID Allocation

 Figure 6.X.2-1: Procedure to support allocation of multiple temporary identities to AIoT devices